Learn the why

 €3 / month

-When the home outgrows two folk, or you want to tailor feeding and plant care.
+When the home outgrows two profiles, or you want to tailor feeding and plant care.

 A short list of what it isn't